Maryland Nursing Home Wrongful Death Lawyer

 Deadline to File a Nursing Home Wrongful Death Lawsuit in Maryland?

-The statute of limitations is an important regulation that creates a deadline for filing your lawsuit. the Maryland statute of limitations for wrongful death is three years, which means that, with a few exceptions, the plaintiff must generally file his or her case within three years of the victim’s death.
+The statute of limitations is an important regulation that creates a deadline for filing your lawsuit.
+The Maryland statute of limitations for wrongful death is three years, which means that, with a few exceptions, the plaintiff must generally file their case within three years of the victim’s death.

-It’s also important to note that, under state law, only certain people may file a wrongful death claim. it depends on the nature of their relationship with the victim when he or she was alive.
+It’s also important to note that, under state law, only certain people may file a wrongful death claim.
+It depends on the nature of their relationship with the victim when they were alive.

-For example, “primary beneficiaries” include the victim’s surviving children, parents, and spouse, while “secondary beneficiaries” include his or her siblings, nieces, nephews, and cousins.
+For example, “primary beneficiaries” include the victim’s surviving children, parents, and spouse, while “secondary beneficiaries” include their siblings, nieces, nephews, and cousins.
 Generally speaking, a secondary beneficiary can only file a wrongful death lawsuit if:

 - None of the primary beneficiaries wish to sue